dudung/soal/_posts/phys/2020-10-10-incline-coordinate.md

 text 100 120 &theta;
 </oo>

 when we consider that the object is move from left to right.
+In the future, the axes are not necessarily drawn on the incline line, but could be a little bit off to give a clearer illustration, meanwhile the point $o$ (origint) is better put on the line (or the surface) of the incline.
+Arrow of the axes are showing the direction, while the point $o$ is indicating the $(0, 0)$ coordinates, a reference point.

+## Uncommon coordinate system
+We can also have an uncommon coordinate system, where we want to keep the $x$-axis is always parallel to earth surface and $y$-axis is perpendicular to earth surface (or parallel to earth gravitational acceleration $\vec{g}$).

 ## References